alanta/offline-ca/Readme.md

 This is similar to what is described in [this article](https://learn.microsoft.com/en-us/azure/application-gateway/self-signed-certificates).
 However, we want to have the certificates managed in Azure Key Vault.
 This enables services that use internal certificates, like API Management to automatically reload renewed certificates without down time.

+> [!WARNING]
+> The method presented here involves handling private keys on your workstation.
+This is not a security best practice and you should be cautious when doing so.
+I'm working on an improved version that will
+> handle signing in KeyVault.

 ## Setup

 Please make sure these tools are installed: